ItaiAxelrad/remote-sensing/posts/vectors.md

 Learning outcomes of today:

-In today's lecture, we will explore the basics of handling spatial vector data in R. There are several R packages for this purpose but we will focus on using sp, `rgdal`, `rgeos` and some related packages.
+In today's lecture, we will explore the basics of handling spatial vector data in R. There are several R packages for this purpose but we will focus on using sp, `rgdal`, `rgeos`, and some related packages.
 At the end of the lecture, you should be able to:

-- create point, line and polygon objects from scratch;
+- create point, line, and polygon objects from scratch;
 - explore the structure of sp classes for spatial vector data;
 - plot spatial vector data;
 - transform between datums and map projections;
 - apply basic operations on vector data, such as buffering, intersection and area calculation;
-- write spatial vector data to a kml file;
+- write spatial vector data to a `kml` file;

 ## Vector R Basics

 Some packages for working with spatial vector data in R

 The packages sp and `rgdal` are widely used throughout this course.
-Both packages not only provide functionality for raster data but also for vector data.
+Both packages not only provide functionality for raster data but also vector data.

-The sp package provides classes for importing, manipulating and exporting spatial data in R, and methods for doing so.
+The sp package provides classes for importing, manipulating, and exporting spatial data in R, and methods for doing so.
 It is often the foundation for other spatial packages, such as raster.
-The `rgdal` package includes bindings to parts of the OGR Simple Feature Library which provides access to a variety of vector file formats such as ESRI Shapefiles and kml.
+The `rgdal` package includes bindings to parts of the OGR Simple Feature Library which provides access to a variety of vector file formats such as ESRI Shapefiles and `kml`.
 The OGR library is part of the widely used Geospatial Data Abstraction Library (GDAL).
 The GDAL library is the most useful freely-available library for reading and writing geospatial data.
 The GDAL library is well-documented (<http://gdal.org/>), but with a catch for R and Python programmers.
 The GDAL (and associated OGR) library and command line tools are all written in C and C++.
 Bindings are available that allow access from a variety of other languages including R and Python but the documentation is all written for the C++ version of the libraries.
 This can make reading the documentation rather challenging.
 Fortunately, the `rgdal` package, providing GDAL bindings in R, is also well documented with lots of examples.
 The same is valid for the Python libraries.

 Similarly, `rgeos` is an interface to the powerful Geometry Engine Open Source (GEOS) library for all kinds of operations on geometries (buffering, overlaying, area calculations, etc.).
 Thus, functionality that you commonly find in expensive GIS software is also available within R, using free but very powerful software libraries.

 The possibilities are huge.
-In this course we can only scratch the surface with some essentials, which hopefully invite you to experiment further and use them in your research.
-Details can be found in the book Applied Spatial Data Analysis with R and several vignettes authored by Roger Bivand, Edzer Pebesma and Virgilio Gomez-Rubio.
-Owing to time constraints, this lecture cannot cover the related package spacetime with classes and methods for spatio-temporal data \[@Bivand:2013ux\].
+In this course, we can only scratch the surface with some essentials, which hopefully invite you to experiment further and use them in your research.
+Details can be found in the book Applied Spatial Data Analysis with R and several vignettes authored by Roger Bivand, Edzer Pebesma, and Virgilio Gomez-Rubio.
+Owing to time constraints, this lecture cannot cover the related package spacetime with classes and methods for spatio-temporal data.

 ## Creating and manipulating geometries